 BMW iX

-BMW’s first electric SUV, the iX debuted in 2022 and hasn’t changed all that much since.
+BMW’s first electric SUV, the iX debuted for the 2022 model year and hasn’t changed all that much since.
 It’s looks are no less shocking to the uninitiated, but its love-it-or-hate-it lines do grow on you.
 They also make it very practical.
 Thanks to its tall, upright layout, the iX it provides 77.9 cubic feet of cargo space with the rear seats folded and 35.5 with them in place.
 There are also two very comfy rows of seats in its futuristic interior, and its backseat even looks a little like a Natuzzi sofa.
 There’s no front trunk, but travelers won’t be disappointed.

 Nor will drivers.
 The iX weighs nearly 6,000 pounds, but unlike some other large electric SUVs, it handles in ways that almost entirely belie that heft.
 It drives much like an X5, only faster and quieter.
 It also offers more range and more compelling performance than the Audi Q8 e-tron or Mercedes-Benz EQE or EQS SUVs.